rotembar22/rotembar22/README.md

 ## Welcome
 ---

 Hello, on my GitHub you can find several projects I have worked on, most of them as part of my MS Intelligent Systems studies.
-Some of the work was done collaborating with my friend, Uria Levkovich.
+Some of the work was done collaborating with my friend, [Levkovich Uria](https://github.com/uriaLevko).

 1. **Topic modeling** is an unsupervised machine learning for clustering word groups and similar expressions that best characterize a set of documents.
 In this study, we examined two different topic modeling models, Gibbs and Non-negative Matrix Factorization (NMF).
 To test the models, we performed several experiments on two well-known datasets with different structures, and for evaluating the performance, we used a coherence score.